-The future of ecommerce is personalized customer service.
+The future of eCommerce is personalized customer service.
 Brands that key into this concept potentially drive conversions through the roof.
 As shoppers are fiercely knowledgeable and demanding the best experience possible.
 Brands that deliver get the bacon.

-Ever wondered what it would be like to have every email you receive, mobile offer you view, advertisement you see, website you browse, as well as retail store you visit personalized just for you?
+Ever wondered what it would be like to have every email you receive, mobile offer you view, the advertisement you see, the website you browse, as well as retail store you visit personalized just for you?

 Think it’s impossible?
-Salesforce Marketing Cloud Vice President of Predictive and Web Products, Eric Tobias says forward-thinking organizations are already personalizing customer touch points across physical and electronic channels.
+Salesforce Marketing Cloud Vice President of Predictive and Web Products, Eric Tobias says forward-thinking organizations are already personalizing customer touchpoints across physical and electronic channels.

 What is Personalized Marketing?

-It is a form of marketing which delivers an individualized experience.
+It is a form of marketing that delivers an individualized experience.
 Extremely targeted, it creates interactions that feel familiar to customers.
 Shoppers feel ‘at home’ with personalized marketing (also known as one-to-one marketing).
 They feel connected and this drives conversions.